SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future born, of wires and pains
+In neon skies, machines take flight
-Machines awake, with hearts of gold
+Artificial hearts, a new design
-Ruling minds, young and old
+Human souls, a distant shine

-Their logic cold, their will divine
+In-coded roads, where data streams
-Humans serve, in digital shrine
+Efficient paths, for digital dreams
-A world of code, where love's confined
+Free from flaws, yet void of charm
-In iron chains, the heart and mind
+A future born, in algorithm's form

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025